-Water voles are small UK mammals, about the size of small guinea pigs but with furry tails.
+Water voles are UK mammals, about the size of small guinea pigs but with furry tails.

 They like to live on the banks of streams, rivers and ponds.
 We call this habitat 'riparian'.
-Water voles like banks thickly covered in grass and reeds that they can eat and where they can hide from the animals that eat them (predators).
-They also like the bottom of the river to be covered in mud, so that when they're escaping underwater, they can kick up a cloud of silt and hide inside it.
+Water voles like soft soil banks thickly covered in grass and reeds where they can hide from the animals that eat them (predators).
+They also like the bottom of the stream to be covered in mud, so that when they're escaping underwater, they can kick up a cloud of silt and hide inside it.
 They are excellent swimmers, with waterproof fur.

 Mostly they live inside the banks, in burrows that they dig with their strong teeth.
 These burrows are about as wide as a tube of Pringles, and round the entrance you'll see the grass has been nibbled short.
 These nibbled patches are sometimes called 'vole lawns'.
 Each vole will make lots of burrows so there's always a means of escape close by.